plebbit/plebbit-js/README.md

   // ...will add more stuff later, like signer or send/sign or balance }
 Nft {
-  chainTicker: string // ticker of the chain, like ETH, AVAX, SOL, etc
+  chainTicker: string // ticker of the chain, like eth, avax, sol, etc in lowercase
   address: string // address of the NFT contract
   index: number // index of the specific NFT used
   signature: Signature // proof that author.address owns the nft
-  // plebbit-js should resolve the image URL if any, and add an `imageUrl` property for convenience (not part of the IPFS file)
   // how to resolve and verify NFT signatures https://github.com/plebbit/plebbit-js/blob/master/docs/nft.md }
 Signature {